itereshchenkov/jest-teamcity/README.md

 }
 ```

 The reported is enabled only if `TEAMCITY_VERSION` variable is set.
-It should work in TeamCity be default.
+It should work in TeamCity by default.

 To be able to run the tests with the reporter locally, environment variable should be set: